 The first ingredient in this dog food is beef.
 Although it’s a quality item, raw beef contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The second ingredient is beef meal.
 Beef meal is considered a meat concentrate and contains nearly 300% more protein than fresh beef.

 The third ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.

 And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the meat content of this dog food.

-It’s important to note that a number of ingredients included in this recipe are each a type of pea product:
+It’s important to note that the last 3 out of 4 ingredients included in this recipe are each a type of pea product:

 - Pea protein

 Although they’re a mixture of quality plant ingredients, there’s an important issue to consider here.
 And that’s the recipe design practice known as ingredient splitting.